-Others believe the only way to survive the storm is to cut cost and they usually start with lowering payroll, which in turn, diminishes service, which leads to unsatisfied customers who leave the club or even worse…the game.
+Others believe the only way to survive the storm is to cut costs and they usually start with lowering payroll, which in turn, diminishes service, which leads to unsatisfied customers who leave the club or even worse—the game.
 No one has ever “cut” their way to prosperity.
-A quick tip to those of you afraid of losing your job…increase the traffic at your property and you will become indispensable.
+A quick tip to those of you afraid of losing your job is to increase the traffic at your property and you will become indispensable.

-The best way to raise revenue and enjoy the storm is by bringing in new business and “condition” their spending patterns and buying habits from the time of sale.
-This is exactly what MMC® does; we bring in new business, immediate cash, and increased revenue from profit centers, long term residual income and unmatched player retention.
+The best way to raise revenue and enjoy the storm is by bringing in new businesses and “conditioning” their spending patterns and buying habits from the time of sale.
+This is exactly what MMC® does; we bring in new business, immediate cash, increased revenue from profit-centers, long-term residual income, and unmatched player retention.

 I am going to share with you a couple of marketing facts that will help you design an elementary campaign.
-I say “elementary” because without the complete knowledge of psychology, history, marketing media, market research, demographic studies and a host of other data, your marketing skills will always be “elementary”.
-This is why when copycats, try to copy MMC®’s campaigns they always fall on their face.
+I say “elementary” because, without the complete knowledge of psychology, history, marketing media, market research, demographic studies, and a host of other data, your marketing skills will always be “elementary”.
+This is why when copycats, try to copy MMC®’s campaigns they always fall on their faces.
 I am not saying this out of bitterness (because I am honored they love my work), but out of trying to educate you as the listener, to really learn the craft of golf course marketing and professional sales.
-These people only see the initial offer, the “hook” and assume they know everything; when all they know is enough to get themselves, and whosever money they are spending….broke.
+These people only see the initial offer, the “hook” and assume they know everything; when all they know is enough to get themselves, and whoever’s money they are spending—broke.
 So understand at this point this information is of great value but it is only the beginning.

-There are numerous offers you can use as a “hook” not just your loss leader and nor does it have to be a lower the barrier to entry.
-Your “hook” and “tag line” will be determined by your desired result and current business model assisted by the research and demographic data you have compiled.
+There are numerous offers you can use as a “hook” not just your loss leader and nor does it have to be lower the barrier to entry.
+Your “hook” and “tagline” will be determined by your desired result and current business model assisted by the research and demographic data you have compiled.

 It is not important for a business to set the trends, or even follow the trends.
 The real art is to see the trends starting and get out ahead of them.
 Trends are normally set out of frustration with the status quo, which leads to people questioning the ways and reasons why things are being done the way they are.
 People begin changing the way things are being done, create new paradigms within an industry and the “trend” is set in motion.
 People within an industry get tired of going around the “circle of insanity”.

 I really believe (know) they are missing the boat.
 Lowering your green fees and selling discount punch cards are not the answer.
-You can’t build a loyal relationship on a one-time, four hour round; you are simply conditioning your local market to wait for the next deal.
-Again these golf courses are just coping what they see their competitors and other golf clubs are doing and think they got it; but they haven’t gotten anything but headaches.
-The price is just a “hook” not a business model.
+You can’t build a loyal relationship on a one-time, four-hour round; you are simply conditioning your local market to wait for the next deal.
+Again these golf courses are just coping with what they see their competitors and other golf clubs are doing and think they got it, but they haven’t gotten anything but headaches.
+The price is just a “hook”, not a business model.

-Some of you “industry guys” are saying to yourself…yeah but a lot of those golf courses you raised all of that cash for went out of business.
+Some of you “industry guys” are saying to yourself, “Yeah, but a lot of those golf courses you raised all of that cash for went out of business.”
 This is not true; in fact, it is the furthest from the truth.
-Very few, if any of our clients have left the market place.
+Very few, if any of our clients have left the marketplace.
 We have seen a few golf courses leave the marketplace that tried to run “MMC®’s” promotion on their own; but not one of our clients, to my knowledge, has ever left the marketplace.
-The facts are; MMC®’s clients flourish because they not only run our “cash” promotion and raise tons of immediate cash, but they also adopt our philosophy and reinvest a portion of the new revenue into their golf course and future marketing campaigns.
+The facts are that MMC®’s clients flourish because they not only run our “cash” promotion and raise tons of immediate cash, but they also adopt our philosophy and reinvest a portion of the new revenue into their golf course and future marketing campaigns.

 There is another shift in paradigms I would like to share with you at this point.
-We (business people) use to think we needed to hide and safe guard all of our knowledge (intellectual property) so no one could steal it, copy it, or benefit from it in any way without us being compensated first.
-Well I am here to tell you that that is history.
+We (business people) use to think we needed to hide and safeguard all of our knowledge (intellectual property) so no one could steal it, copy it, or benefit from it in any way without us being compensated first.
+Well, I am here to tell you that that is history.
 We live in a time of information and people are hungry for it now.
 If you can give them immediate value for free they will come back for more and be willing to pay for it because they know you are the real deal.
 People want to trust you before they do business with you.
-If you can provide them with value up front and not want anything in return, you will gain their trust.
-So you must under promise and over deliver to exceed their expectations in order to keep their business.
+If you can provide them with a value up front and not want anything in return, you will gain their trust.
+So you must underpromise and over-deliver to exceed their expectations in order to keep their business.